Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### Returning Visitor Goals

-        -   As a Returning Visitor, I want to find information physiotherapy and services offered by Bruna Fernandesd.
+        -   As a Returning Visitor, I want to find information about physiotherapy and services offered by Bruna Fernandes.
         -   As a Returning Visitor, I want to find the best way to get in contact with the website for any questions the user may have.
         -   As a Returning Visitor, I want to be able to book appointments for current and future appointments.
         -   As a Returning Visitor, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-depth                             information on types of services and methods that they can receive at discount prices.